summer-solutions/orm/README.md

 ```

-If you need to work with more than entity i strongly recommend ot use FLusher (described later).
+If you need to work with more than one entity i strongly recommend ot use FLusher (described later).